 Are we allowed to bring alcohol?

 No. This is an alcohol free event.
-Anyone found to have brought in alcohol will be escorted out of the event without a refund and reported to Science Centre staff.
+Anyone found to have brought in alcohol will be escorted out of the event without a refund, have their badge revoked, and be reported to Japanese Canadian Cultural Centre staff.

 Are there any food restrictions?

-Outside food is allowed within the event space.
-In the past we have had limited restrictions due to allergy concerns.
+Outside food is allowed within the event space for personal consumption.
+We may implement minor restrictions due to allergy concerns on an as-needed basis to protect our guests and crew.
 Any allergy restrictions that we may have will be clearly posted at all entry points to the event.
-If you are bringing an item to eat that goes against the allergy policy, please enjoy it outside of event space and wash your hands before returning.
+If you are bringing an item to eat that goes against the allergy policy, please enjoy it outside of event space and wash your hands before interacting with any event participants.

 Is there any food available on site/nearby?

-There are a number of restaurants outside the Science Centre.
-There is a selection of options across the street within a short walking distance and some additional restaurants within walking distance, just past Eglinton avenue.
+There are a number of restaurants outside the Japanese Canadian Cultural Centre, many within a short walking distance.
 There is also a grocery store (Superstore) at Don Mills and Eglinton avenue.
 Additional food options are available in a short driving distance.
 We recommend using Google Maps to search nearby for food options that will suit your needs.